yvesgurcan/gherkin-banking/README.md

+🥒 Bring the power of the cucumber to your wallet!

-# React app
+# Client

-## Dependencies
+## Main dependencies

+- React
 - React Router
 - Styled Components
+- Webpack
-- Babel config
+- Babel
-- Prettier config
+- Prettier

 ## Setup